-Interpol stands for International Criminal Police Organisation.
-The organisation has its headquarters in Lyon and, with 190 member states, constitutes the second largest international organisation after the United Nations (UN).
-Interpol aims for more intensive international cooperation where police work is concerned, thus supporting national police in its member states in an age of globalisation and of the internationalisation of crime.
+Interpol has its headquarters in Lyon and, with 194 member states, constitutes the second-largest international organisation after the United Nations.
+Interpol aims for intensive international cooperation where police work is concerned, thus supporting national police in its member states in an age of globalisation and the internationalisation of crime.

-Interpol’s responsibilities lie mostly in the provision of databases and information for global communication between the member states, and among other things, they notify member states of searches for persons in other countries.
+Interpol’s responsibilities lie mostly in providing databases and information for global communication between the member states.
+Among other things, they notify member states of searches for persons in other countries.
 In this context, Interpol differentiates between “Notices” and “Diffusions”.
 “Notices” are sent from the relevant member states to Interpol.
-Interpol in turn is responsible for forwarding the information to other states, or rather for feeding it into their information platforms, so that it becomes possible to search for the defendant there.
+Interpol, in turn, is responsible for forwarding the information to other states, or rather for feeding it into their information platforms, so that it becomes possible to search for the defendant there.
 These “Notices” are categorised according to the type of request and given corresponding colours.

-Thus, a “Red Notice” is issued where there is a request for the arrest of an individual with the objective of extradition.
-Therefore, a “Red Notice” marks the beginning of a search in different countries in order to then commence extradition proceedings.
+Thus, an Interpol Red Notice is issued where there is a request for the arrest of an individual with the objective of extradition.
+Therefore, a Red Notice marks the beginning of a search in different countries to commence extradition proceedings.
 Such a notice is sent by one member state, together with a national arrest warrant.
-It describes the crimes of the person sought, but also contains data such as previous prison sentences or the maximum sentence to be expected for the crime.
+It describes the crimes of the person sought but also contained data such as previous prison sentences or the maximum sentence to be expected for the crime.
 It is important to know that every state evaluates this notice on its own and decides whether an arrest warrant should be issued.
 This only changes in the presence of certain extradition agreements between the two affected countries.